 When you factor all that into account, it doesn’t seem like such a higher number.

-I don’t recommend buying a bunch of plastic water bottles – most of them expire.
-You’ll be replenishing them all the time and let’s face it, replenishing 42 gallons of bottled water is a pain in the ass.
+I don’t recommend buying a bunch of plastic water bottles, most of them expire.
+You’ll be replenishing them all the time and let’s face it, replenishing 42 gallons of bottled water is a major pain.

 Get a giant stainless steel container and use long-lasting water that’s already been cleared.